How to Build an Easy Jigsaw Cutting Station (With Plans & Video)

 How to use a Jigsaw Cutting Station

-4. Secure the workpiece
+4. Fix the board

-5. Mount the jigsaw in the track
+5. Mount the jigsaw

-6. Slowly make the cut
+6. Make the cut

 Jigsaw Cutting Station | Jigsaw Crosscut Sled - using a jigsaw guide rail